INL/clariah-plus-planning/data/wp6-use-case-1-voc.md

 Currently deployed:
 * Conversion pipeline Abbyy XML --> TEI --> NAF/XMI (Sophie Arnoult and Jesse de Does)
 * Named entity recognition (developed by Sophie Arnoult)
+* Text fabric analysis tools
+* Others to be determined by lead researchers

 ### What software and services are involved?